-2.1.2 Sefton Street 2021 model outputs
+2.1.2 Hendon Brook 2018 model outputs

 Figure 2-2 shows the modelled flood depths for the 1% AEP undefended event which is the event Flood Zone 3 of the Flood Map for Planning is based on.
-Modelled risk to the site is similar to Flood Zone 3 in the vicinity of the site, with the area through the centre of the site modelled to be at risk.
-Maximum flood depths within the site are modelled to be between 0.15 and 0.3 m.
+Modelled risk to the site is similar to Flood Zone 3 in the vicinity of the site, with the area within the north of the site modelled to be at risk.
+Flood depths are mainly shallow, reflected in the very low hazard rating.

+Maximum flood depths within the site are modelled to be between 0.3 and 0.6 m.
 Figure 2-3 shows the modelled flood hazard ratings for the 1% AEP undefended event.
-Modelled flood hazard in the area of the site at fluvial risk is largely categorised as 'Very low'.
+Modelled flood hazard in the area of the site at fluvial risk is largely categorised as 'Very low', with some areas categorised as 'Danger for some'.
 There is no modelled flood risk to the rest of the site in the 1% AEP undefended event, reflecting Flood Zone 3.